Seboga-Inc/kodekloud-100-days-of-devops/day-05-selinux-installation-and-configuration.md

 - `dnf search selinux`
 - `dnf install policycoreutils selinux-policy-targeted`
 - `vi /etc/selinux/config` or `nano /etc/selinux/config`
+- `getenforce` or `sestatus`

 ## What I Learned
 - dnf search selinux -> searches on CentOS distribution for Selinux
 - nano is not alwyays installed on your system; vi or vim — usually installed by default on CentOS/RHEL systems.
 - to disable selinux in config: change SELINUX=enforcing to SELINUX=disabled; save and reboot
+- to see status of SELinux use `sestatus`

 ## Challenges / Questions
 - how do i know my linux ditribution?